-Our SMART Building team can provide an analysis of the data collected to stakeholders with suggested way forward thoughts to consider for future planning.
+Our SMART Building systems team can provide an analysis of the data collected to stakeholders with suggested way forward thoughts to consider for future planning.
 Some basic infrastructure questions your team can provide prior our initial meeting:

-Do Your Buildings low voltage systems
+Do Your Buildings have low voltage systems